 .

 Nanohmics was needing to recruit new talent in a category that is growing rapidly.
-As opposed to many rival companies who were more direct in their recruitment language, we recommended using humor to peak by flipping typical recruiting tropes on their head.
+As opposed to many rival companies who were more direct in their recruitment language, I recommended using humor to peak by flipping typical recruiting tropes on their head.

-Instead of the usual ”big picture” talk, we leaned into minimalist ads with tiny headlines like “Think smaller” to directly mirror the nano and micro-scale work Nanohmics is known for.
+Instead of the usual ”big picture” talk, I leaned into minimalist ads with tiny headlines like “Think smaller” to directly mirror the nano and micro-scale work Nanohmics is known for.
 The small text wasn’t just a design choice; it was a literal representation of the precision and atomic-level focus required for these roles.
 It was a cheeky way to stand out and attract the kind of highly specialized talent who loves getting into the weeds of high-level science.

 Nanohmics

 Nanohmics was needing to recruit new talent in a category that is growing rapidly.
-As opposed to many rival companies who were more direct in their recruitment language, we recommended using humor to peak by flipping typical recruiting tropes on their head.
+As opposed to many rival companies who were more direct in their recruitment language, I recommended using humor to peak by flipping typical recruiting tropes on their head.

-Instead of the usual ”big picture” talk, we leaned into minimalist ads with tiny headlines like “Think smaller” to directly mirror the nano and micro-scale work Nanohmics is known for.
+Instead of the usual ”big picture” talk, I leaned into minimalist ads with tiny headlines like “Think smaller” to directly mirror the nano and micro-scale work Nanohmics is known for.
 The small text wasn’t just a design choice; it was a literal representation of the precision and atomic-level focus required for these roles.
 It was a cheeky way to stand out and attract the kind of highly specialized talent who loves getting into the weeds of high-level science.

 Think Smaller